h5py/h5py/docs/high/group.rst

         shape and dtype, in which case the provided values take precedence over those from `other`.

+    .. method:: create_virtual_dataset(name, layout, fillvalue=None)

+       Create a new virtual dataset in this group.
+See :doc:`/vds` for more details.

+       :param str name:
+           Name of the dataset (absolute or relative).
+       :param VirtualLayout layout:
+           Defines what source data fills which parts of the virtual dataset.
+       :param fillvalue:
+           The value to use where there is no data.

     .. attribute:: attrs

         :ref:`attributes` for this group.